Two Little Words That Simplify Economics

 As you can see, in the real world all other things are never equal.
 But using the concept of ceteris paribus allows you to understand the theoretical relationship between cause and effect.

-Here's a real world example.
+Here's a real-world example.
 Thanks to the Great Recession, demand for oil dropped.
-It declined from 86.66 million barrels per day in the fourth quarter 2007 to 85.73 million b/d in the first quarter of 2008.
+It declined from 86.66 million barrels per day in the fourth quarter 2007 to 85.73 million barrels per day in the first quarter of 2008.
 The law of demand says that oil prices should drop to meet demand.
 Instead, prices increased from $87.79 to $110.21 a barrel during that same time span.

 Thanks to your understanding of ceteris paribus, you would now look to find out what other things were unequal.
 You would have found that commodities traders, afraid to enter the stock market, were now trying to gain profit by bidding up the price of oil.
 There was an influx of money into commodities markets.
 The greater demand for oil futures is a large factor in what makes oil prices so high.